psykoshi-uaa/CS201-Project/README.md

 	Title screen appears.
 Player presses key to begin.
 Through text interaction player names character.
 Welcome message appears, introducing the game (this could also come before title screen).
 Land on home/hub screen.

 1. Home:
 	The display of Home depends on graphical capability.
 Functionally it represents the main part of the player’s journey.
-It should say how much money the player has, and present a the beginning of a couple option trees.
+It should say how much money the player has, and present a of couple option trees.
 (GUI or text).

 Upgrades, ship and character.
 Money, debt and income (especially if the player acquires a constant income upgrade).